Disallowance and reservation in Canada: 1911–1924: Borden and King

-The 1921 Canadian federal election saw the liberal party led by Mackenzie King return to power and Lomer Gouin appointed as the new minister of justice.
+The 1921 Canadian federal election saw the Liberal Party led by Mackenzie King return to power and Sir Lomer Gouin appointed as the new minister of justice.
 Gouin's opinion on disallowance aligned with those of Doherty, in contrast to the Liberal government under Laurier.
-Gouin recommended disallowance of the An Act to vest certain lands in Victoria County to Jane E. MacNeil, 1922 passed by the Nova Scotia Legislature, which sought to evade a judgement in McNeil v.
-Sharpe of the Supreme Court of Canada which the Legislature felt the appellant MacNeil was poorly represented during the trial.
+Gouin recommended disallowance of An Act to vest certain lands in Victoria County to Jane E. MacNeil, 1922 passed by the Nova Scotia Legislature, which sought to evade a judgement in McNeil v.
+Sharpe of the Supreme Court of Canada in the trial of which the Legislature felt the appellant MacNeil was poorly represented.
 The act vested MacNeil with the property taken during her bankruptcy and retroactively disqualified any claims or interests made on the property placed after 1911.
-Gouin's report concluded the enactment was "extraordinary" and opposed the "principles of right and justice", and that the Nova Scotia Legislature had made "itself a court of appeal from the Supreme Court of Canada".
-Federal conservative Henry Lumley Drayton introduced a motion to Parliament describing federal interference in the law as an abuse of power and interfering within the constitutional rights of provinces to govern.
+Gouin's report concluded the act was "extraordinary" and opposed the "principles of right and justice", and that the Nova Scotia Legislature had made "itself a court of appeal from the Supreme Court of Canada".
+Federal Conservative Henry Lumley Drayton introduced a motion to Parliament describing federal interference in the law as an abuse of power and interfering within the constitutional rights of provinces to govern.
 La Forest notes at this instance the opinion of the Conservative and Liberal parties towards disallowance had flipped from the views previously held from Confederation to 1923.
-Gouin also disallowed a 1921 Act of the British Columbia Legislature after a petition by the Japanese Counsel General.
-Gouin referred the act to the Supreme Court who found it was unconstitutional, and Gouin subsequently recommended the disallowance of the act which occurred shortly afterwards.
+Gouin also reviewed a 1921 act of the British Columbia Legislature on the petition of the Japanese Counsel General.
+The federal Cabinet referred the act to the Supreme Court, which found it was unconstitutional.
+Gouin subsequently recommended the disallowance of the act, which occurred shortly afterwards.

-In a unique case, the Nova Scotia government petitioned Gouin to disallow two enactments, a 1922 amendment to the Act Relating to the Use of the Road and the 1922 amendment to The Motor Vehicle Act which governed the use of roadways in the province.
-The Legislature inadvertently passed the amendment to the Act Relating to the Use of the Road requiring persons driving to pass on the left, while amendment to The Motor Vehicle Act required drivers to pass on the right.
-The government of Nova Scotia asked for disallowance due to the confusion it would cause and the "grave danger to life and property", a request which Gouin weighed against options to call a special session of the Legislature or refer to the courts, but in the end decided that disallowance "best met the needs of the case."
+In a unique case, the Nova Scotia government petitioned Gouin to disallow two acts, a 1922 amendment to the Act Relating to the Use of the Road and the 1922 amendment to The Motor Vehicle Act which governed the use of roadways in the province.
+The Legislature inadvertently passed the amendment to the Act Relating to the Use of the Road requiring drivers to pass on the left, while an amendment to The Motor Vehicle Act required drivers to pass on the right.
+The government of Nova Scotia asked for the act to be disallowed due to the confusion it would cause and the "grave danger to life and property", a request which Gouin weighed against options to call a special session of the Legislature or refer to the courts.
+However, Gouin decided that disallowance "best met the needs of the case".